jackma-00/ftuser/docs/DRY_RUN_GUIDE.md

 # Navigate to your project directory
 cd /path/to/your/freqtrade-project

-# Start all three strategies in dry run mode
+# Start all three containers with respective strategies in dry run mode
 docker compose -f docker-compose-multi.yml up -d

 # Verify all containers are running